commitsovercoffee/personal-website/src/posts/tools.md

 I've been using Motorola for over 5 years.
 And while the camera isn't exactly award winning, the phone gets all the essentials right.
 With a near stock os, a gorgeous oled panel, all day battery, storage that never runs out and a decent processor, it's the perfect fit for my low-key usage.
-Plus, the IP68 adds peace of mind.
+On top of this, the IP69 adds peace of mind.

-## Thats all folks.
+Thats all folks.